Set Accessibility preferences on Mac

 Control your Mac and apps with your voice by speaking standard commands or commands you create.
 See Voice Control preferences.

-Enter modifiers more easily using Sticky Keys, prevent accidental keystrokes using Slow Keys, or have your Mac speak what you type, select, or press using the keyboard.
+Enter modifiers more easily using Sticky Keys, or prevent accidental keystrokes using Slow Keys.
 See Hardware preferences.

 Turn on the Accessibility Keyboard as an alternative to a physical keyboard, and use Dwell options to control the pointer with a tracking device.
-See Accessibility Keyboard preferences.
+See Viewer preferences.

 Make your mouse or trackpad easier to use.
 See Mouse & Trackpad preferences.